fprime-community/fprime-artemis-cubesat/docs/SettingUpRPi.md

 1. Download the [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
 2. Insert the micro SD card into your computer
 3. Open the Raspberry Pi Imager application
-4. Select `CHOOSE OS`
+4. Select `CHOOSE DEVICE`
+5. Select `Raspberry Pi Zero`
+6. Next, select `CHOOSE OS`
-5. Select `Raspberry Pi OS (Legacy) Lite`, you can find it in the `Raspberry Pi OS (other)` section
+7. Select `Raspberry Pi OS (Legacy) Lite`, you can find it in the `Raspberry Pi OS (other)` section
     - To utilize the Raspberry Pi Camera with F', it is imperative to have the Bullseye OS installed.
 Confirm that the operating system explicitly indicates `A port of Debian Bullseye` to ensure compatibility.
-6. Select `CHOOSE STORAGE` and choose the SD card you wish to write your image to
+8. Select `CHOOSE STORAGE` and choose the SD card you wish to write your image to
-7. Select the cog wheel will appear in the bottom right
+9. Then, select `NEXT`
+10. On the popup that has appeared select `EDIT SETTINGS`
-    - This will open an `Advanced Options` menu, enabling you to pre-configure settings on the Raspberry Pi.
+    - This will open an `OS Customization` menu, enabling you to pre-configure settings on the Raspberry Pi.
-8. In the “Advanced Options” menu there is going to be a few things that you need to select:
+10. In this menu there is going to be a few things that you need to select:
     - Select the checkbox next to `Set hostname`, leave the default name
-    - Select the checkbox next to `Enable SSH`, leave the default selections
     - Select the checkbox next to `Set username and password`, and proceed to define the desired username and password.
 For the purposes of these instructions, we will use the following, although you are free to customize it as you prefer:
         - Username: pi
         - Password: pi
     - Select the checkbox next to `Set locale settings` and select your timezone and preffered keyboard layout.
+    - In the `SERVICES` tab select the checkbox next to `Enable SSH`, leave the default selections
     - Once you have completed all the aforementioned steps, click on `SAVE`

-With the SD card settings configured and verified according to the above steps, proceed to select `WRITE` This action will inscribe the configured settings and the operating system onto your SD card.
+With the SD card settings configured and verified according to the above steps, proceed to select `YES` This action will inscribe the configured settings and the operating system onto your SD card.

 *Note: If using Raspberry Pi Imager on Windows 10 with controlled folder access enabled, you will need to explicitly allow Raspberry Pi Imager permission to write the SD card.
 If this is not done, the imaging process will fail with a "failed to write" error.*

 # Enabling SSH over USB
 For communication with the Raspberry Pi, we will utilize SSH, also known as Secure Shell.
 SSH is a network protocol that provides a secure means to access a computer over an unsecured network.

 Enabling SSH on the Raspberry Pi allows for remote control from another computer.
 To achieve this, configure the Raspberry Pi to recognize the USB port as an Ethernet port.
-To accomplish this, we need to configure the RPI to recognize the USB port as an ethernet port.
 Begin by mounting the micro SD card in a computer and opening it in a code editor.

-1. Once you have the SD card files open in your code editor, locate and open a file situated at the root of the SD card named config.txt.
+1. Once you have the SD card files open in your code editor, locate and open a file situated at the root of the SD card named `config.txt`.

     Within this file, append the following line at the very bottom: